What is Flatbed Trucking?

 Is it hard to get into the professional flatbed trucking industry compared to other CDL jobs such as a dry van? – Although the requirements are mainly the same flatbeds are slightly harder to get into the industry as they are normally transporting much larger sized loads with much heavier load capacities than the dry van counterparts.
 This is normally why Flatbed Truck Drivers are paid slightly more in most states.

-I’ve Previously Had An Accident on My Driving Record Can I Still Become A CDL Truck Driver? – Yes, although it will become much more difficult over someone who has not had any occurrences on their record.
+I’ve Previously Had An Accident on My Driving Record Can I Still Become A CDL Truck Driver? – Yes, although it will become much more difficult for someone who has not had any occurrences on their record.
 Some things to consider are the amount of time that has passed since the last accident, who was at fault in the accident, and your age is some things that can greatly impact your ability to open new doors in the trucking industry.